I remember thumbprint cookies from my childhood.

 - 1 egg white, beaten

-- jam or glace cherries for the thumbprint hollow
+- 1/3 cup jam, or glace cherries for the thumbprint hollow

 - Use your favorite flavor of jam.
 It’s nice to use a variety of flavors, so people can have their pick.
 Try raspberry jam, strawberry, blackberry jam, apricot or peach jam.

-- Replace the dollop of jam with colorful half candied cherries around the holidays.
+- Replace the dollop of jam with colorful half candied cherries around the holidays as in the image above.
 Thumbprint cookies really brighten up a holiday dessert tray.